1Password/scim-examples/aws-terraform/README.md

 aws secretsmanager describe-secret --secret-id op-scim/scimsession --region <aws_region>
 ```

 Custom Key Management Service key can be specified by `--kms-key-id <kms_key>`.
 Ensure deployed instances have access to that key.
-If you don't specify key, Secrets Manager will default to using the AWS account's default Customer Master Key (CMK, the one named `aws/secretsmanager`).
+If you don't specify key, AWS Secrets Manager will default to using the AWS account's default Customer Master Key (CMK, the one named `aws/secretsmanager`).

 3. Adjust `variables.tf`, `main.tf`, `providers.tf`, and `user_data/03-default-users.yml` as required, paying special attention to variables tagged with `CHANGE_ME`.